Carlos Santana Player Props: Pirates vs. Giants

-The Pittsburgh Pirates, including Carlos Santana (.195 on-base percentage in past 10 games, 115 points below season-long percentage), battle starter Alex Cobb and the San Francisco Giants at PNC Park, Saturday at 7:05 PM ET.
+On Sunday, Carlos Santana (.238 on-base percentage in past 10 games, 75 points below season-long percentage) and the Pittsburgh Pirates face the San Francisco Giants, whose starting pitcher will be Alex Wood.
+First pitch is at 12:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Giants.
+He had a one-hit showing in his previous game (1-for-3) against the Giants.

 Carlos Santana Game Info & Props vs. the Giants